 - provide support for students from underrepresented groups;

 - propose particularly efficient use of funds and smaller budgets as appropriate; and

-Acceptance of funds acknowledges your willingness to provide a one-page progress report at 14 months and again at 22 months.
+Acceptance of funds acknowledges your willingness to provide a progress report at the end of the grant period.
 Please note that funds must be spent in the award year.
 If an extraordinary circumstance occurs, you may request an extension or re-budget by sending an email to firstname.lastname@example.org.
 Progress reports will include the initial proposed timelines and actual progress for research activities, funding efforts, and scholarly products.
 If awarded, the progress report template is included in the InfoReady record for your award.